-F. The Board approved the following Music Teacher for the 2017 Summer Instrumental Program.
+- F. Administration recommends approval of the following Music Teacher for the 2017 Summer Instrumental Program.
 Compensation will be set at \$30.00 per hour and will be funded through student tuitions collected for the lessons.
-There will be no cost to the district.

-1. Rebecca R. Moats

-2. Eric K. Morris

-- G. The Board approved the attached extra-curricular contracts and department head contracts for the 2017-2018 school year.
-(Attachment A4) - H. The Board authorized the Administration to employ personnel during the interval between the June Board meeting and the August Board meeting for the 2017-2018 school year.
+There will be no cost to the district. - 1.
+Rebecca R. Moats - 2.
+Eric K. Morris - G. Administration recommends approval of the attached extra-curricular contracts and department head contracts for the 2017-2018 school year.
+(Attachment A3) - H. Administration is requesting authorization from the Board to employ personnel during the interval between the June Board meeting and the August Board meeting for the 2017-2018 school year.
 It has been customary for the Board to authorize its officers to execute contracts for personnel recommended for employment by the administration during the months of July and August.
 Such authorization is, of course, subject to limitations imposed by the 2017-2018 General Fund Budget.